Southern Squid Jig Fishery

 The SSJF is a single-method (jigging), single-species fishery, targeting Gould’s squid (Nototodarus gouldi).
 Up to 10 automatic jig machines are used on each vessel; each machine has two spools of heavy line, with 20–25 jigs attached to each line.
 High-powered lamps are used to attract squid.
-Squid are also caught in the CTS and the GABTS by demersal trawling.
+Squid are also caught as an incidental catch in the CTS and the GABTS by demersal trawling.

-The species’ short life span, fast growth and sensitivity to environmental conditions result in highly variable recruitment and strongly fluctuating stock sizes, making it difficult to estimate biomass before a fishing season.
+The species’ short life span, fast growth and sensitivity to environmental conditions result in highly variable recruitment and strongly fluctuating stock sizes (Jackson & McGrath-Steer 2003), making it difficult to estimate biomass before a fishing season.
 Therefore, the SSJF harvest strategy (AFMA 2007) relies on within-season monitoring against catch triggers for the jig and trawl sectors.
-Exceeding catch, fishing effort or catch-per-unit-effort triggers may signal the need for assessment and review of management arrangements.
-The current harvest strategy does not set escapement targets (that is, a proportion of the spawning biomass that is not fished and allowed to spawn) to limit the percentage of biomass removed in a season.
 Current harvest strategies based on catch-and-effort triggers have been implemented because of difficulties in collecting real-time catch, effort and size data, and growth estimates needed for within-season depletion analyses.
-Because of the current low fishing effort and conservative trigger limits, a move towards a more responsive management approach is not currently considered a high priority.
+Because of the low fishing effort relative to historical levels and conservative trigger limits, a move towards a more responsive management approach is not currently considered a high priority.

-In 2017, there were 4,900 gear statutory fishing rights (SFRs), eight active vessels and a total fishing effort of 1,332 jig-hours in the SSJF (Table 13.2).
-Despite brief increases in effort in 2011 and 2012, annual jig fishing effort has been below the long-term average since 2006 (Figure 13.2).
-High costs relative to revenue, combined with the highly variable biomass or availability of the stock, are the main reasons for the reduced effort since 2008.
-Following increased effort in 2015 and 2016, effort declined in 2017 due to the difficulty in locating squid aggregations and reduced catches, with fish processors not able to source enough squid (AFMA 2017).
+In 2018, there were 4,900 gear statutory fishing rights (SFRs), nine active vessels and a total fishing effort of 2,281 jig-hours in the SSJF (Table 13.2).
+From 1996 to 2005, annual average jig fishing effort was 8,878 jig-hours before declining to just 617 jig-hours by 2010.
+Since 2010, annual jig fishing effort has fluctuated between 50 and 4,122 jig-hours (Figure 13.2).
+High costs relative to revenue and higher variability in catch-per-unit-effort are the main reasons for the reduced effort in recent years.
+However, in 2018, jig fishing effort increased due to improved catch rates, and higher demand and prices for the product in the domestic market (AFMA 2018b).
 Trawling effort in the CTS and the GABTS is discussed in Chapters 9 and 11, respectively.

 International: Canada, China, Hong Kong

 a The SSJF fishing season is 1 January – 31 December.
-Value statistics are by financial year and are in 2016–17 dollars.
+Value statistics are by financial year.